SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 2 jobs; 0 completed, 0 removed, 1 idle, 1 running, 0 held, 0 suspended
 ~~~~
+We need to type Ctrl-C to exit from watch command.
 We see two running jobs.
-One is the dagman job which manages the execution of NAMD jobs.
+One is the dagman
-The other is the actual NAMD execution "namd_run_job0.sh".
-Once the dag
+job which manages the execution of NAMD jobs.
+The other is the actual NAMD
-completes, you will see four .tar.gz files "OutFilesFromNAMD_job0.tar.gz,
+execution "namd_run_job0.sh".
+Once the dag completes, you will see four .tar.gz
-OutFilesFromNAMD_job1.tar.gz, OutFilesFromNAMD_job2.tar.gz,
+files "OutFilesFromNAMD_job0.tar.gz, OutFilesFromNAMD_job1.tar.gz, OutFilesFromNAMD_job2.tar.gz,
 OutFilesFromNAMD_job3.tar.gz".
 If the output files are not empty, the jobs are
 successfully completed.
-Of course, a through check up requires looking at the output
+Of course, a through check up requires looking at the output results.
-results.

 ###Parallel DAG###